janicem66/147-republican-traitors/README.md

 4. Demand those Republicans like @tedcruz and @HawleyMO resign immediately
 5. Senators vote to impeach Trump

+Mitch McConnell on the Senate floor 2021: "The mob was fed lies.
+They were provoked by the president and other powerful people"

 The demands are inspired by @reedgalen

 ## To Dos